jasonacox/pypowerwall/proxy/README.md

 This is available by directly accessing the proxy endpoint, https://localhost:8675 (replace localhost with the address of host running pyPowerwall Proxy).
 You can embed this animation within an iFrame.
 See [web/example.html](web/example.html).

+## Browser Cache Control

+By default resources sent for the power flow animation passthrough are not cached by the browser.
+This includes fairly large CSS, JavaScript and Image PNG files which are downloaded every time the browser reloads the animation.
+Performance can be improved by directing the web browser to cache these resources locally - only reloading if the data in the cache is old, a period known as `max-age`.

+You can control this with an optional environment variable `PW_BROWSER_CACHE` which takes a value in seconds.
+For example,

+* PW_BROWSER_CACHE=86400 - set `max-age` to 24 hours.

+If `PW_BROWSER_CACHE` is not set, or set to zero, then no caching takes place.
+If you need to force a reload of the browser cache before `max-age` then most browsers will do this if you hold down the `shift` key while reloading the page.

 ## HTTPS Support (Experimental)

 The Proxy now supports https protocol using the optional environmental variable `PW_HTTPS`.
 This is useful for placing data in secured iFrame, including the power flow animation available via the Powerwall portal (https://localhost:8675/).